alkhimey/nihamkin.com/_posts/18-fixed-point-and-bams.markdown

 ## Implementation

-Some langages like Ada have fixed point types build in.
+Some langages like Ada have sophisticated typing systems that have fixed point types build in.

-In ada it is possible to declare type and specify its's [delta](http://en.wikibooks.org/wiki/Ada_Programming/Keywords/delta) - the difference between two consequtive values of this type.
+In Ada it is possible to declare type and specify its's [delta](http://en.wikibooks.org/wiki/Ada_Programming/Keywords/delta) - the difference between two consequtive values of this type.

 It is also possible to specify the range of the type.

 For example, instances of the following type T: